 This model pattern provides a simple yet comprehensive allocation functionality for risk allocation.
 In this example, it combines allocation within project parties and allocation to project-related information.
-The risk allocation with regard to parties is captured in a property called “Allocation.”
+The risk allocation with regard to parties is captured in a property called Allocation.

-It is common to see this allocation property having values such as “Client,” “Contractor,” and “Client & Contractor.”
-For risk allocation, we often use a property called “Endogenous/Exogenous,” or, in this example, we have used the property “Type” with the values “Endogenous” and “Exogenous.”
+It is common to see this allocation property having values such as Client, Contractor, and Client & Contractor.
+For risk allocation, we often use a property called Endogenous/Exogenous, or, in this example, we have used the property Type with the values Endogenous and Exogenous.

 TIP: Assigning risks to a person enables the power user to set up the My to-do functionality for the end user.
-By navigating to the Type Element settings of Risk and clicking on the Advanced tab, the lifecycle of the element can be defined.
-In this case, we used the Status property because the user is required to assess the risk when the status value is “Identified.”
-After setting the lifecycle property, the to-do definition can be created with the lifecycle value set to “Identified” and the type relation to Person.
+By navigating to the type element settings of Risk and clicking on the Advanced tab, the lifecycle of the element can be defined.
+In this case, we used the Status property because the user is required to assess the risk when the status value is Identified.
+After setting the lifecycle property, the to-do definition can be created with the lifecycle value set to Identified and the type relation to Person.

-BE AWARE: The My to-do functionality only works when a person in Relatics is linked to an existing user!
+Note that the My to-do functionality only works when a person in Relatics is linked to an existing user!

-Cause(s) and Consequence(s)
+Cause(s) and consequence(s)

 When managing risks in a project, it is common to also register the causes and effects of those risks.
 This provides users with insight into the context of the risk and helps visualize the quantification as well as the counter-/control measures that need to be implemented.